mALAKa82973i/SbFYIQRY/2Yaug/NEq/academic-coaching_5nhK0_1747942830.md

 prompts you simple math problems quickly.
 Your goal is to answer as many problems as you can quickly.
-Notice that because they don't penalize you for inputting wrong answers, try to not guess your answers.
+Notice that